jarviscanada/jarvis_data_eng_TarekDjeddi/README.md

 ## Professional Experiences

 **Data Engineer/Data Analyst, Jarvis (2022-present)**: Working with a team in an Agile environment.
 Developed a Linux Cluster Monitoring Agent to help the Linux Cluster Administrator team monitor the hardware specifications and resource usage.
-Visualized and analized London Gift Shop data to help them make decisions to increase their revenue.
+Visualized and analyzed London Gift Shop data to help them make decisions to increase their revenue.
 Used Hadoop to analyze big data, optimize query execution time, and gain an in-depth understanding of Hadoop key components such as HDFS, MapReduce, and YARN.

 **Fire Alarm Technician, Amike Fire Alarm Security Service (2020-2021)**: Assessing the performance of different systems, and writing inspection and verification reports.
 Communicating with clients to understand their problems and solve them.